 It’s worth noting that many people have herniated discs but have no symptoms.
 It’s only when the herniation is large enough or pressing on a nerve that symptoms appear.
 And also some other conditions like spinal stenosis, arthritis, and osteoporosis may cause similar symptoms.
 So it’s important to get an accurate diagnosis from a doctor or specialist.

 A herniated lumbar disc compressing the sciatic nerve can produce sciatica, a type of nerve pain.
 There are two sciatic nerves, which appear on each side of the body.
 The sciatic nerve starts in the spine and extends down the leg.
-When a disc protrudes and presses on the sciatic nerve, pain radiates down the leg and below the knee, and perhaps even into the foot.
+When a disc protrudes and presses on the sciatic nerve, pain can radiates down the leg.
+In some cases, the pain goes below the knee, and perhaps even into the foot.

 - Age-related wear and tear: As we age, the discs in our spine can lose water content, making them more prone to injury.